kaustavdm/website/blog/remembering-archiving-retrieval.md

 [^1]: Imagine if Lord of The Rings was retold from the perspective of every character.
 I would like to read Sauron and Samwise Gamgee's version.
 Did Sauron regret coming out (as Sauron) to Celebrimbor?
 How else can we verify if Samwise was a closeted gay in a strictly cis-heteronormative society?

-[^2]: See: Adriaans, Pieter, "Information", The Stanford Encyclopedia of Philosophy (Summer 2024 Edition), Edward N. Zalta & Uri Nodelman (eds.), https://plato.stanford.edu/archives/sum2024/entries/information/.
+[^2]: See: Adriaans, Pieter, ["Information"](https://plato.stanford.edu/archives/sum2024/entries/information/), The Stanford Encyclopedia of Philosophy (Summer 2024 Edition), Edward N. Zalta & Uri Nodelman (eds.).

 [^3]: Floridi, L. (2014). *The Fourth Revolution: How the Infosphere is Reshaping Human Reality*.
 Oxford University Press.